Outbreak Response Plan

 PPE REQUIREMENTS

 Instruct staff, resident, his/her representative, and family/visitors regarding precautions and use of personal protective equipment (PPE).
+Staff, family and visitors will be educated on donning and doffing of PPE.

 Staff will put on gown, N-95, goggles/face shield, and gloves upon entry to room of infected individual.
 Handle items contaminated with respiratory secretions (i.e., tissues) with gloves.